edisonm/refactor/README.md

 Usage
 =====

-Although this library lacks documentation, due its alfa status and still changing, there are some tests in tests/ where you can see useful examples about its usage.
+Although the documentation is still not complete, due its alfa status and still changing, there are some tests in tests/ where you can see useful examples about its usage.
 Some examples follows: